garrettmflynn/artifact/README.md

 This software validates the effectiveness of modern web technologies to drastically simplify neuroscience research pipelines through standardized tools available on the Open Web.
 A similar pipeline can be used to develop, publish about, and monetize future web-based neurophysiology tools

+Most methods for the BIDSDataset are asynchronous to allow for iterative reading: decoding files only as they are relevant to the end-user.

 ### Development Notes
 - Recompression of .nii files takes a lot of processing power.
 Can we avoid that?